CognitiveMechanics/cogmech/README.md

 ## To install

+The language is currently tested on MacOS and Debian 11.
+It likely doesn't work on Windows without some tinkering.

 First, you'll need to install CMake and make on your system.
 CMake has installation instructions here:
 [https://cmake.org/install/](https://cmake.org/install/).